smikhalevski/doubter/README.md

-Checks that you add using a [`check`](https://smikhalevski.github.io/doubter/classes/Shape.html#check) method are "safe" by default, which means they are not executed if any of the preceding checks has failed.
+Checks that you add using a [`check`](https://smikhalevski.github.io/doubter/classes/Shape.html#check) method are "safe" by default, which means they aren't applied if any of the preceding checks have failed.
 For example, let's declare the shape of a greeting
 message:

 ```ts